Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Differentiating between BNS and NSBH Kilonovae

 To assess whether our result depends on population assumptions, we repeat the analysis using additional, astrophysically motivated priors for BNS and NSBH masses and spins.
 The adopted mass distributions are summarized in Table~\ref{tab:pop_pars}.
 For BNS systems, we consider a single Gaussian motivated by Galactic double NS measurements \citep{Farrow:2019xnc}, and a double-Gaussian mixture that incorporates additional pulsar constraints \citep{Antoniadis:2016hxz,Ozel:2016oaf} and follows \citet{Gupta:2023lga}.
 For NSBH systems, we adopt a ``Gaussian + Uniform'' prescription in which the BH mass is drawn from a Gaussian distribution motivated by the detected NSBH sample \citep{Biscoveanu:2022iue,LIGOScientific:2024elc}, while the NS mass remains uniform.
 We assume NSs to be non-spinning, and draw BH spins from $a_{\rm BH}\sim \mathcal{N}(0,0.2)$, to reflect the preference for low spins suggested by current detections~\citep{Biscoveanu:2022iue}.
 The NS EOS is fixed to DD2.

 Figure~\ref{fig:var_astro} compares the resulting post-peak decline distributions with those obtained for the fiducial ``Uniform'' populations.
 As expected, the ``Gaussian'' populations generally produce narrower distributions than their ``Uniform'' counterparts, since they occupy a more restricted region of the parameter space.
 Overall, however, the separation between BNS and NSBH KNe persists under these changes in population priors.
-This robustness is especially evident in the $u$ band, where NSBH events continue to occupy the rapidly declining region with little overlap with the BNS population.
+This robustness is especially evident in the $u$ band, where the BNS population continues to occupy the rapidly declining region with little overlap with the more slowly declining NSBH events.

 For BNS mergers, the ``Gaussian'' and ``Double Gaussian'' populations contain fewer systems with $m_{\rm NS}\lesssim 1.2\,\msun$ and $m_{\rm NS}\gtrsim 2\,\msun$.
-As a result, their $i$ band distributions lack both the fastest-declining $(\lesssim\!-6$ mag) and the slowest-declining $(\gtrsim\!-3$ mag) tails seen in the fiducial ``Uniform'' population (cf. Figure~\ref{appfig:bin_corner} in Appendix~\ref{appsec:bin_prop_ejec}).
-For NSBH mergers, the ``Gaussian + Uniform'' population shows somewhat greater overlap with the ``Uniform'' BNS distribution in the $i$ band, reflecting a shift toward faster post-peak decay.
+As a result, their $i$ band distributions lack both the fastest-declining $(\gtrsim\!6$ mag) and the slowest-declining $(\lesssim\!3.5$ mag) tails seen in the fiducial ``Uniform'' population (cf. Figure~\ref{appfig:bin_corner} in Appendix~\ref{appsec:bin_prop_ejec}).
+For NSBH mergers, the ``Gaussian + Uniform'' population shows somewhat greater overlap with the ``Uniform'' BNS distribution in the $g$ and $i$ bands, reflecting a shift toward faster post-peak decay.
 This behavior arises because the ``Gaussian + Uniform'' prescription concentrates BH masses around $\sim 5\,\msun$.
 Relative to the fiducial ``Uniform'' prior, this increases the fraction of moderately mass-symmetric systems, but decreases the abundance of the most ejecta-producing binaries: near-equal-mass NSBH systems with $m_{\rm BH}/m_{\rm NS}\lesssim 2$ and large aligned BH spins.
 The ``Uniform'' NSBH prior, although it includes many highly mass-asymmetric binaries that do not disrupt, still retains more of this strongly ejecta-producing tail.
-Consequently, among systems that produce non-negligible ejecta, the ``Gaussian + Uniform'' population is weighted toward smaller ejecta masses and shorter diffusion timescales, leading, on average, to faster fading in both the $u$ and $i$ bands.
+Consequently, among systems that produce non-negligible ejecta, the ``Gaussian + Uniform'' population is weighted toward smaller ejecta masses and shorter diffusion timescales, leading, on average, to faster fading in the $u$, $g$, and $i$ bands.